 To illustrate, after the enzymes break down the cannabinoids, the endocannabinoids react to bind with receptors.
 Scientists believe CBD does not directly attach itself to the receptors but rather influences it in some way.
 Triggering the receptors is what ultimately produces many of the health benefits experienced from the cannabis compound.

 Now, one may be asking themselves, ‘why Copaiba?
 While we have gone over many of the similar functions between the two, Copaiba oil has health benefits not achievable in CBD oil.

 Although there is little research specifically into using CBD and Copaiba oil together, it’s projected it is safe to consume both simultaneously.
 Many sources believe consuming both can be even more beneficial due to how all of the cannabinoids work together synergistically, through a process known as the entourage effect.

 The entourage effect is when two or more compounds work together to enhance one another’s effects, promoting more substantial results.
 Ingestion of Copaiba oil and CBD oil might produce a similar entourage effect as well.

 Unlike cannabidiol, the most common way to use Copaiba is as an essential oil.
 Many folks diffuse Copaiba oil in their homes to enjoy a warm and earthy aroma.
-One can also use Copaiba as a topical or tincture; however, it is recommended to be mixed with a carrier oil first.
+One can also use Copaiba as a topical, balm, or tincture.
+However, we recommend purchasing products that have been mixed with a quality carrier oil first.

 Consuming large doses of Copaiba oil can lead to physical conditions such as nausea, vomiting, diarrhea, and liver damage.
 Moreover, pregnant women, children, and those with medical conditions should consult a doctor first.
 Currently, no scientific studies are proving consuming both at the same time is safe or unsafe.